 Now, the amount of time for each one of those steps to last all depends on what feels right for BOTH of you.
 The important thing to keep in mind is that both of you have to feel the same way at the same time.
 This means that If you don’t feel ready to do something, you shouldn’t do it under any circumstances.
 This gives you full power to control step 4 (becoming intimate) and determining when the time is right.
 Just remember to always keep in mind that the harder you make it for a guy to get what he wants, the more he will appreciate it.

 By the way, I’m not opposed to women not being free to sleep with whoever they feel like and as soon as they feel like.
-In fact, this is something I encourage women to do simply because I think it’s important for women to learn about their sexual needs and have experience before making a life-long commitment to anyone.
+In fact, this is something I encourage women to do simply because I think it’s important for women to learn about their sexual needs and have experience even with Sex Toys before making a life-long commitment to anyone.
 I really hate to see women commit to who they think is the love of their life just to later find out that person doesn’t completely fulfill them sexually.

 The real answer

 I have been dating my guy for almost 5 years, lived with him for 4.

 Here’s the problem: I crave his attention, his body, his opinion…I want all of him as much as possible, yet I’m sensitive to his cues of “Go the F*&K away and leave me alone” which is…most of the time.